This project started after the PEMEX tank ship Lázaro Cárdenas II was

-To estimate the changes that occur in the restored area as objectively as possible, it is necessary to compare the results with control,
+To estimate the changes that occur in the restored area as objectively as possible, it is necessary to compare the results with adjacent,

-adjacent, close, and far areas.
-This is why the activities are performed in
+close, and far control areas.
+This is why the activities are performed in several sites

-several sites located in the bay of La Paz and in the bay of Loreto.
+located in the bay of La Paz as in the bay of Loreto.

 In general the results we have obtained up to date are positive in

 structural terms because the modules have maintained their integrity, about 70%